newyorkconservative/newyorkconservative.github.io/_posts/2019-08-07-deplatforming-google-and-chrome.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Both DuckDuckGo and Firefox are committed to data privacy and have business models where the users personal information is not the end product.</p>
+<p>Both DuckDuckGo and Firefox are committed to data privacy and have business models where the users privacy and personal information is not the end product.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->